 Hardwood Flooring Room Inspiration Guide

-When it comes to choosing the right flooring, let your space be your guide.
+When it comes to choosing the right wood flooring, let your space be your guide.
 How often is it used?
 Does it get a lot of foot traffic?
 Are there any moisture or temperature factors to account for?
 What style will reflect your personal tastes and mess well with the rest of the home’s decor?
 Let’s go room by room and explore possibilities.

 The kitchen is the hub of your home, where you cook meals and gather for parties.
 Kitchen floors must withstand frequent foot traffic, dropped dishes and utensils, and spills galore.
 But because they’re the room you’ll likely spend the most time in, they must also indulge your craving for great style.

 Many people prefer hardwood flooring for kitchens, for its enduring beauty and the value it adds to a home.
-Hardwood is especially popular in homes with open floor plans because it flows gracefully from room to room and has the versatility to meet the decorating demands of your living, dining and kitchen areas.
-In the past you would need to be careful if you installed solid or engineered hardwood, needing to wipe up spills quickly; however, new innovations have resulted in waterproof hardwood flooring.
+Wood flooring is especially popular in homes with open floor plans because it flows gracefully from room to room and has the versatility to meet the decorating demands of your living, dining and kitchen areas.
+In the past you would need to be careful if you installed solid wood or engineered hardwood, needing to wipe up spills quickly; however, new innovations have resulted in waterproof hardwood flooring.
 Hartco® HydroBlok™ features all the benefits of a beautiful hardwood floor, but is completely protected from the issues with water or spills.